Dynamical Variational Autoencoders: A Comprehensive Review

 \subsection{Exploiting D-separation}

-In a Bayesian network, and in a DVAE in particular, even though the exact formulation of the posterior distribution is often intractable, there exist a general methodology to write its general form, i.e., to specify the dependencies between the variables of a generative model \emph{at inference time}.
-This methodology is based on the so-called \emph{D-separation} property of Bayesian networks \citep{geiger1990identifying}, \citep[Chapter 8]{BishopBook}: Briefly stated, some of the conditioning variables in the expression of the posterior distribution of a given variable can vanish depending on if the nodes in between those conditioning variables and the given variable represent variables that are observed or unobserved and depending on the direction of the dependencies (i.e., the direction of the arrows of the graphical representation), see \citep{geiger1990identifying, BishopBook} for details.
-Note that this methodology is very helpful even for more conventional (i.e., non-deep) models, because the algebraic calculation of a posterior distribution from a joint distribution is not always easy.
+In a Bayesian network, and in a DVAE in particular, even though the computation of the posterior distribution is often intractable, there exists a general methodology to express its general form (i.e., to specify the dependencies between the variables of a generative model \emph{at inference time}).
+This methodology is based on the so-called \emph{D-separation} property of Bayesian networks \citetext{\citealp{geiger1990identifying}; \citealp[Chapter~8]{BishopBook}}.
+The general principle is that some of the conditioning variables in the expression of the posterior distribution of a given variable can vanish depending on whether the nodes between these conditioning variables and the given variable represent variables that are observed or unobserved and depending on the direction of the dependencies (i.e., the direction of the arrows of the graphical representation).